 The VISTA/VIRCAM calibration plan can be found in the VIRCAM/VISTA User Manual.

 Each VISTA observation contains hundreds of 2MASS stars that are used for photometric calibrations.
 The number of standard star fields observed so far is sufficient for accurate photometric equations determination.
 Due to larger uncertainty in Z and Y-band for extincted regions the UKIRT standard star fields in these bands were observed once or twice per night only until all ZY VVV OBs were completed.
 Since the end of 2012 typically only one standard is observed in the beginning of the night.
-In case you need to have more standard star fields observed, please provide a short rationale, list of standard star fields to be observed, their frequency and the time necessary to do these calibrations.
+In case you need to have more standard star fields observed, please provide a short rationale, the list of standard star fields to be observed, their frequency and the time necessary to do these calibrations.
+Please submit your rationale to firstname.lastname@example.org.